-Ex 7.7 - John is running for State Assembly and his neighbor George posts his support for John's candidacy on Facebook.
+Ex 6.7 - John is running for school board and his neighbor George posts his support for John's candidacy on Facebook.
 In his Facebook post, George includes a picture of John that he got from John's website.
 The communication is not reportable because George was not paid for his Facebook post.
-Paid Blogger.
-The safe harbor for an individual's uncompensated Internet activity does not apply to a blogger a committee pays to support or oppose a candidate or measure.
-The committee must report payments to that individual.
-The safe harbor also does not apply to a blogger who receives a majority of their advertisement revenue from a single candidate or committee because they are not considered to be providing uncompensated personal services.

-Ex 7.8 - Camille is running for state office and pays Julia to post a message on Julia's blog supporting Camille's candidacy.
-Camille's committee must report the payment as an expenditure on the Form 460.
+Ex 6.8 - Camille is running for local office and she pays Julia to post a message on Julia's blog supporting Camille's candidacy.
+Camille's committee must report the payment as an expenditure on the Form 460. report payments to that individual.
+The safe harbor also does not apply to a blogger who receives a majority of his or her advertisement revenue from a single candidate or committee because he or she is not considered to be providing uncompensated personal services.

-E. Non-Contributions
+D. Non-Contributions